30 Aug – 1 Sep

 The sensorial design of Snug as a Bug in a Rug asks us to rethink the relationship between a building and its viewer.
 Made from a latex-coated polymer fabric, the pavilion’s materiality allures visitors to caress its façade and nestle into its enclosures.
 Gasoline Grill will partner with Snug as a Bug in a Rug to serve a single menu staple, the Green Burger, a seasonal vegetarian offering made from organic ingredients.

 Diana Smiljkovic (CY), Gustav Kjær Vad Nielsen (DK), Oskar Koliander (SE), Jonas Bentzen (DK), & Haris Hasanbegovic (DK).

-The building blocks, which gives the stone-like structure, Rock Paper CNC, its appearance, are made individually by hand from recycled paper in CNC-cut moulds.
-In combining traditional craftsmanship and new digital means the architectural form demonstrates how waste can be revitalised as a raw material.
+The building blocks, which gives the stone-like structure Rock Paper CNC its appearance, are made individually by hand from recycled paper in CNC-cut moulds.
+By combining traditional craftsmanship and new digital means the architectural form demonstrates how waste can be revitalised as a raw material.
 In partnership with Rock Paper CNC, Jah Izakaya & Sake Bar will serve sake and Japanese food, made with locally-sourced Danish produce.

 Josefine Rita Vain Hansen (DK) & Marie Louise Thorning (DK)

 A cell is both a biological building block and a minuscule space in itself, the Cell Pavilion takes this dual consideration to produce a form comprised of a number air-filled latex cells, resulting in a spacious structure that imitates a living organism.
 Nordic brand Thorn Gin will partner with Cell Pavilion to create a gin bar serving drinks inspired by Nordic flavours and ingredients.